DataDog/integrations-core/postgres/README.md

 ## Overview

 The Postgres integration provides health and performance metrics for your Postgres database in real time.
-Visualize these metrics with the included dashboard and create monitors to alert on PostgreSQL states.
+Visualize these metrics with the included dashboard and create monitors to alert your team on PostgreSQL states.

 For enhanced database visibility, enable [Database Monitoring](https://docs.datadoghq.com/database_monitoring/) for deep insight into query performance and database health.
-In addition to the standard integration, Datadog DBM provides database load, active connections, and wait event analysis, query level metrics and explain plans, and more.
+In addition to the standard integration, Datadog DBM provides query level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and [more](https://www.datadoghq.com/product/database-monitoring/).

 ## Setup